 Denita B. Scott, Ed.D. has served as an educator for 24 years.
-Her current role is the Assistant Superintendent of Student Learning and Programs for Dolton School District 149.
-Previously, she was a Director of Student Learning, Assistant principal for an elementary and middle school, a reading coach, a Title I teacher, a Reading Recovery teacher, and a classroom teacher.
+Her current role is Assistant Superintendent of Student Learning and Programs for Dolton School District 149.
+Previously, she was a Director of Student Learning and Assistant Principal for an elementary and middle school, a reading coach, a Title I teacher, a Reading Recovery teacher, and a classroom teacher.
 Throughout her tenure in Dolton School District 149, Dr. Scott has displayed a strong passion for improvement of student achievement and has advocated for children's success.
-During the summer of 2011, she chaired a committee to update the reading and math curriculum and established the Curriculum Planning Council.
+During the summer of 2011, she chaired a committee to update the reading and math curriculum and established the district's Curriculum Planning Council.

 Dr. Scott has earned a bachelor’s degree and a master’s degree with a concentration in reading from Governors State University in University Park, Illinois, and a doctorate in educational leadership from Roosevelt University in Chicago.
 Dr. Scott has served as an adjunct professor at Chicago State University in Chicago for three years and taught Foundations of Reading and Content Area Reading for Middle School.
 She was a presenter for the Illinois Principals Association and the Superintendents Commission for the Study of Demographics and Diversity Conference.
 In addition, she is a member of the Association for Supervision and Curriculum Development, the Illinois Principals Association, International Reading Association, Illinois Reading Council, South Suburban Reading Council, and the Data for School Innovation Advisory Board (DSI).

-Deborah VanOurkerk is a veteran educator with more than 35 teaching experience in K-8.
-Presently, she is the science department chair at a middle school.
+Deborah VanOurkerk is a veteran educator with more than 35 years of K-8 teaching experience.
+Presently, she is the Science Department Chair at a middle school.
 She is a Gifted and Talented Education (GATE) certified teacher and her site's district representative.
-She is a member of her school site team that analyses and determines the appropriateness of proposed curriculum.
+She is a member of a school site team that analyzes and determines the appropriateness of proposed curriculum.
 She holds an Ed.D. from Fielding Graduate University, Santa Barbara.

 Rebecca Wiehe has been a Spanish teacher for 18 years and has taught at levels ranging from preschool to university.
 She currently teaches at the high school level.
 Her undergraduate degrees are in Spanish and Spanish Education from Miami University (Ohio).
 She holds a master’s degree in Spanish from the University of Cincinnati, and a Ph.D. in Curriculum and Instruction from Kent State University.
 Dr. Wiehe has worked extensively with both student teachers and veteran teachers as they continue their professional development.